-The presence of an excess flow valve on the service lines must be marked with an identification tag.
-The identification tag will typically be located at the top of the service riser below the meter stop valve
+The presence of an excess flow valve on the service lines may or may not be marked with an identification tag.
+The identification tag (if present) will typically be located at the top of the service riser below the meter stop valve

-CORE Farm Taps
+Farm Taps

-- · Mainly in rural areas, some natural gas pipeline companies may have facilities commonly referred to as "farm tap" - These natural gas settings are made up of valves, pipes, regulators, relief valves and a meter.
-It may be located near the home or within the general vicinity - · To report the smell of gas near a farm tap, call 911 and the local gas distribution company from a safe distance - The lines after a farm tap or residential meter are PRIVATE LINES.
-Be aware of these https://infragard.org
+- Mainly in rural areas, some natural gas pipeline companies may have facilities commonly referred to as "farm tap" - These natural gas settings are made up of valves, pipes, regulators, relief valves and a meter.
+It may be located near the home or within the general vicinity - To report the smell of gas near a farm tap, call 911 and the local gas company from a safe distance - The lines after a farm tap or residential meter may or may not be PRIVATE LINES, be aware of these